 The applicants in the appraisal proceedings claim that a potential obligation of Deutsche Bank to make a mandatory takeover offer for Postbank at an offer price of € 57.25 should be decisive when determining the adequate cash compensation in the appraisal proceedings.
-The Regional Court Cologne had originally followed this legal opinion of the applicants in two resolutions.
-In a decision dated June 2019, the Regional Court of Cologne expressly deviated from this legal resolution in the appraisal proceedings in connection with execution of a domination and profit and loss transfer agreement.
+The Regional Court Cologne had originally followed this legal view of the applicants in two resolutions.
+In a decision dated June 2019, the Regional

+Court Cologne expressly gave up this legal view in the appraisal proceedings in connection with execution of a domination and profit and loss transfer agreement.
 According to this decision, the question whether Deutsche Bank was obliged to make a mandatory offer for all Postbank shares prior to its voluntary takeover offer in 2010 shall not be relevant for determining the appropriate cash compensation.
 It is likely that the Regional Court Cologne will take the same legal position in the appraisal proceedings in connection with the squeeze-out.